DSD-PIrates/DSD-PIrates.github.io/project/RA/UseCasePack/Software Requirements Specification (SRS).md

 1. Depending on the network environment, the latency of real-time data may vary.
 Generally, real-time data has a delay of around 200 milliseconds.

-2. Real-time data includes the angles, angular velocities, and accelerations in the XYZ directions, as well as the timestamp of the data sampling determined by the embedded system at the time of sampling.
+2. Real-time data includes the angles, angular velocities, and accelerations in the XYZ directions, as well as the timestamp determined by the embedded system.

 **Visual Model**